20. The Matrix

 Probably the second best comedy of the decade.
 As a celebration of laziness and mediocrity, I found it personally fulfilling.

 Dude gets hit in the face with a frog.
 Surprisingly, this is not a comedy.
-Plus, it's got a better child actor than The Sixth Sense, and he even wets his pants.
-Again, not a comedy.
+Plus, it's got a better child actor than The Sixth Sense

 When the creep in the mask commands Tom Cruise to take his clothes off, I felt deeply uncomfortable in a way few movies have ever achieved.
 You would, too.
 Plus, awesome last line of dialogue.